tegarsosi/resume-generator/markdowns/resume_eng.md

 - **Reading**: Enjoy exploring non-fiction, self-help, and fiction genres.
 - **Sports**: Actively participate in badminton, table tennis, and running.
-- **Music**: Passionate about playing the piano and enjoy listening to wide range of music.
+- **Music**: Passionate about playing the piano and enjoy listening to a wide range of music.